davidarusso/starter-academic/content/publication/dodge-water-soluble-2020/index.md

   make it is possible to stabilize and solubilize chlorophyll in aqueous solution, allowing for in vitro studies on photostability and ROS production.
-Here we aim to apply WSCP–Chl a as a photosensitizing complex for photobiocatalysis with the LPMO, TtAA9.
-Results: We have in this study demonstrated how WSCP reconstituted with chlorophyll a (WSCP–Chl a) can create a stable photosensitizing complex which produces controlled amounts of ­H2O2 in the presence of ascorbic acid and light.
+Here we aim to apply WSCP–Chl a as a photosensitizing complex for photobiocatalysis with the LPMO, TtAA9. $\textbf{Results}$ We have in this study demonstrated how WSCP reconstituted with chlorophyll a (WSCP–Chl a) can create a stable photosensitizing complex which produces controlled amounts of ­H2O2 in the presence of ascorbic acid and light.
   WSCP–Chl a is highly reactive and allows for tightly controlled formation of ­H2O2